NolletJ/hello-world/README.md

 # hello-world
-This is my first repository following the github guide.
+This is my first repository, made by following the github guide.

 I'm currently figuring out this whole branches/ change logging interface that is Github.
 Liking what I see so far.